Manage web links

 Web link attributes and relationships

-The table below explains many of the standard Web Link properties used by Dynamics 365 portals.
-It is important to note that the way in which many of the content/display-oriented properties are rendered is controlled by the page template used.
+The table below explains many of the standard Web Link properties used by portals.
+It's important to note that the way in which many of the content/display-oriented properties are rendered is controlled by the page template used.

 |Name||The title for the web link.
 This value will be used as the web link title in most templates.
 This field is required.|